Nette Database

 Two Approaches to Database Work

-With Nette Database, you can either write SQL queries directly (Direct approach) or let SQL be generated automatically (Explorer approach).
+With Nette Database, you can either write SQL queries directly (SQL way) or let SQL be generated automatically (Explorer way).
 Let’s see how both approaches solve the same tasks:

 // Insert a record